Santieherrero/slate/source/includes/licenses/_update.md

 }
 ```

-Permit update a license for the organization that you are pointing and if the user has access to it.
+Permits update a license for the organization that you are pointing and if the user has access to it.

 ### HTTP Request